The history of Rubel & Ménasché is the history of audacious, passionate and brave entrepreneurs, who perpetually reinvented their profession.

 Rubel & Ménasché understood and anticipated the meaning of the history of jewelry and the entire industry.
 From 2010, the House was a member of the Responsible Jewellery Council and became an active member of the World Diamond Council, thus distinguishing itself through a committed and determined stance.

-This change in direction translated into Géraldine Sakon’s arrival in the company’s governance in 2013.
-She knew how to transmit, share and implement the best practices essential to the development of the business.
+This change in direction resulted in a change in the company’s governance in 2013.
+This brought together a new group of passionate people who wish to transmit, share and implement the best practices essential to developing the business.

-This new association of passionate people meant the House could more quickly respond to, or even get ahead of, the ever more innovative, more creative, more unexpected requirements of the big names in an ever-changing luxury sector.
+This meant the Maison could more quickly respond to, or even get ahead of, the ever more innovative, more creative, more unexpected requirements of the big names in an ever-changing luxury sector.

-The daily challenges of our House: the ability to adapt, establish new codes and elaborate a new language with customers considered like partners.
+The daily challenges of our Maison: the ability to adapt, establish new codes and elaborate a new language with customers considered like partners.